Brebl/Brb2/README.md

 # Brb2
 General templates

-Logging and some console functions
+Logging and some console functions.

+vcxproj builds dynamic-link library for x86 and x64.